eujiaxin/boe/README.md

 	* **Completion status** - shows whether a student is eligible to graduate
 		* `CORE INCOMPLETE` - missing core units required for course completion
 		* `FREE ELECTIVE INCOMPLETE `- missing credit points from elective units required for course completion
+		* ✅ - completed all core units and elective units with sufficient credit points, hence eligible for course completion.
+		* 🟥 - student is enrolled in a course not found in our database.
         * Example 1: *Alexander Morgan* still needs to take FIT3045 to complete his course.
-        * Example 2: *Pippa Smith* and *Adrian Mathis* both completed all core units required, but still need to take enough elective units to get enough credit points for course completion.
+        * Example 2: *Pippa Smith* and *Adrian Mathis* both completed all core units and elective units required, therefore are eligible to graduate.

  ## Detailed Explanation of Application
  ### How does BoEasy handle course requirements?